Jamye Coleman Williams: Leadership

 Williams also served as a member of the National Association for the Advancement of Colored People's Executive Committee.
-In 1999, she received the NAACP’s Presidential Award.
+In 1999, she received the NAACP's Presidential Award.

 Personal life and death

 Williams married McDonald Williams, a professor of English, in 1943.
 The couple had one daughter, Donna.

-She lived in Atlanta, Georgia, and died on January 19, 2022, at the age of 103.
+She lived in Atlanta, Georgia, where she died on January 19, 2022, at the age of 103.